ibm-cloud-docs/watson-assistant/deploy-phone.md

 Generating a free phone number is available only with new phone integrations.
 If you have an existing phone integration and you want to switch to a free phone number, you must delete the existing integration and create a new one.
 {: note}

-When your customer makes a phone call using the telephone number connected to your assistant, the phone integration answers.
+When your customer makes a phone call using the telephone number connected to your assistant, the phone integration makes it possible for your assistant to answer.
 The integration converts output from your assistant into voice audio by using the {{site.data.keyword.texttospeechfull}} service.
 The audio is sent to the telephone network through the SIP trunk.
 When the customer replies, the voice input is converted into text by using the {{site.data.keyword.speechtotextfull}} service.

 This feature is available only to Plus or Enterprise plan users. <!--Note that {{site.data.keyword.speechtotextshort}} and {{site.data.keyword.texttospeechshort}} charges are included in the cost of a [monthly active user](/docs/assistant?topic=assistant-services-information#services-information-user-based-plans) (MAU). -->